 1080 (pixels) / 6.86 (inches) = 157 pixels per inch

 (for those interested, the video above also includes a PPI calculator link)

 Practically speaking, a good majority of users attest that the largest screen practical for 1080p resolution sits right about 24-inches, for 1440p about 27-inch to 28-inches, and anything beyond looks subjectively better in 4K.

 The explanation is that individual pixels start becoming more visible (thus making images look more grainy) beyond the recommended maximum for each screen resolution.

-Again, this is subjective, and largely depends upon individual users.
-As after all, there are still quite many mainstream display hardware products out there that don’t follow this pixel density trend (27-inch 1080p monitors, for example).
+Again, this is subjective and largely depends upon individual users.
+After all, there are still quite many mainstream display hardware products out there that don’t follow this pixel density trend (27-inch 1080p monitors, for example).

 Refresh Rate / Response Time